DataDog/documentation/content/en/account_management/guide/hourly-usage-migration.md

 ## JSON:API Compliant Format

-Response bodies and parameter names conform to the [JSON:API specification](https://jsonapi.org/format/).
+Response bodies and parameter names conform to the [JSON:API specification][1].
 All data available in the v1 APIs is still available.
-See the below example of the mapping from the v1 hosts API to the v2 hourly usage API
+See the example below of the mapping from the v1 hosts API to the v2 hourly usage API.

 ### V1 API: [Get hourly usage for hosts and containers][2]